TastyChickenLegs/NoSmokeStayLit/README.md

 - Complete customization of Torches, Smelters, HotTubs, Ovens
 - Keep some torches on timers and other on all the time.
 - Stop the smoke and stack those smelters
+- ServerSync to push configurations to all users - Ability to turn off

 ### About the Mod:
 I had issues keeping several mods updated with overlapping features.
 I combined them into this one and